-The iPad 10.2 continues from where last year’s entry-level iPad 9.7 left off: offering Apple’s best value for a brand-new iPad at a ridiculously reasonable price – and a price that’s often discounted by third-party retailers.
+The iPad 10.2 continues from where its predecessor, 2018's entry-level iPad 9.7 left off: offering Apple’s best value for a brand-new iPad at a ridiculously reasonable price – and a price that’s often discounted by third-party retailers.

-We’d describe it in three succinct ways: bigger, budget and basic.
-New is the 10.2-inch display that’s marginally bigger than the classic 9.7-inch screen size.
+We’d describe the 2019 iPad 10.2 in three succinct ways: bigger, budget and basic.
+New is the 10.2-inch display that’s marginally bigger than the classic 9.7-inch screen size of the predecessor.
 Every fraction of an inch helps if you’re planning to use Split View on iPadOS, and the actual iPad dimensions aren’t much larger.